 I was also a member of the team producing MST224 Mathematical methods (first presentation October 2013).
-I am using the computer-algebra based STACK question type in Moodle to write iCMA questions for this module – great fun!
+I used the computer-algebra based STACK question type in Moodle to write iCMA questions for this module – great fun!

 From 2006 to 2010, I was lucky enough to hold teaching fellowships in two of the OU’s Centres for Excellence in Teaching and Learning: piCETL (the Physics Innovations Centre for Excellence in Teaching and Learning) and COLMSCT (the Centre for Open Learning in Mathematics, Science, Computing and Technology).
 My various COLMSCT and piCETL projects reflected my interests in eAssessment and science students’ mathematical misconceptions.

 In 2006 I was awarded an Open University Teaching Award for my work in developing S151: Maths for Science and its interactive online assessment system.
 I was one of the OU’s nominees for a National Teaching Fellowship in 2010 and 2011.
 I have recently (September 2014) completed a PhD by published work which shares the title of this blog: “E-assessment for learning?
 Exploring the potential of computer-marked assessment and computer-generated feedback, from short-answer questions to assessment analytics.”

 I have tutored various science and maths modules and have taken a few OU courses as a student.
 I live in West Norfolk with my husband, though I rent Monday-Friday accommodation near Milton Keynes; my children are both ‘grown and flown’.
 My hobbies include walking long-distance footpaths and writing about this (see http://sites.google.com/site/jordanwalks/) and singing in a local choir.